andrew-at-sitecore/sc-config-automation/README.md

 # sc-config-automation
 PowerShell scripts intended to automate config file activation / deactivation ( depending on instance role )

+# Notes
+The script does **NOT**
+- Automatically verify that the manifest corresponds to the version of Sitecore it is being applied to

+Consider this an alpha version.
+The script is to be further developed should it be recognized as a useful tool by other PSS engineers.
+Feel free to share your feedback.

 # Concepts

 - Manifest : XML file containing information on which default Sitecore configuration files have to be enabled / disabled for particular role.
 The manifest XML file is manually generated from the Excel document available at doc.sitecore.net website.